Portfolio update

 AUDE responsive product page with image gallery, specifications, price, and add-to-cart controls

-Stripe hosted checkout used for AUDE watch purchases, with shipping details and payment methods
+Stripe-hosted checkout used for AUDE orders, with shipping details and payment methods

 Admin Dashboard